AgileVentures/av-static-website/source/blog_articles/2016-11-11-naming-and-cucumber.html.markdown

     And "Repeat Scrum" is not live the following day
 ```

-Maybe I'm crazy, not re-using the steps, but my goal is to make it transparent for me in the future, and other developers, to get from the English description straight to the description at the Ruby/RSpec/Capybara level.
-What I find again and again in WSO and LS where the steps are deeply nested is that I get tripped up because the English descriptions can be slightly misleading.
+Maybe I'm crazy, not re-using the steps, but my goal is to make it transparent for me in the future (and other developers), to get from the English description straight to the description at the Ruby/RSpec/Capybara level.
+What I find again and again in WSO and LS, where the steps are deeply nested, is that I get tripped up because the English descriptions can be slightly misleading.
 This is actually a facet of a more general problem for coding, in that wherever an abstraction (e.g. cuke step, or method name, or API interface) fails to accurately reflect what's going on under the hood, you can easily be misled.
 Of course it all comes back to humans.
 What's transparently clear for one person might not be for another.
 But take a look at this background step from the same Cuke file:

 ```gherkin
 And the following event instances exist:
  ... <table of data>
 ```

 We'd created this to replace the original setup step that referred to hangouts (for which there was no corresponding domain model).
 The original setup step had also scarily used RSpec factories that were shared with the specs and did a fair amount of data massaging in the process.
 Having made the change we realised that to keep things working we would also need a chunk of complex participant data.
-It was trivial to adjust our new background step to add that data, but now that was hidden from someone working at the level of the feature file so we adjusted our step name as follows:
+It was trivial to adjust our new background step to add that data, but now that was hidden from someone working at the level of the feature file, so we adjusted our step name as follows:

 ```gherkin
 And the following event instances (with default participants) exist:
  ... <table of data>
 ```

 Too much perhaps?
 But the intention is to give someone else who wants to use that step (or method) a heads up about what's going on under the hood.
-The ruby contents of the cuke steps above are a bit long and need some DRYing out, but I think I'd rather have them DRYed out into other ruby methods, that are well named.
+The ruby contents of the cuke steps above are a bit long and need some DRYing out, but I think I'd rather have them DRYed out into other ruby methods that are well named.
 There's perhaps almost too much room for nuance with the English descriptions of pure Cucumber steps.
 So for example the following:

 ```rb
 Then(/^"([^"]*)" shows live for that hangout link for the event duration$/) do |event_name|